Note: Some of the material in this story is MATURE.

-Annie still had her eyes closed, and looked like she didn’t even notice he’d stopped.
+Annie still had her eyes closed and looked like she didn’t even notice him.

 Rolling over to his back, Scott studied the ceiling for a moment, his breath quickly returning to its normal pace.

 Swinging his feet off the edge of the bed, he pulled on his boxers.
 He stood and glanced to the bed just long enough to catch her regarding him almost blankly before he strode from the room.

 He entered the kitchen without knowing why.
 He ran a small amount of water from the sink and downed it like a shot of vodka.
 The counter a firm support to his leaning posture, Scott drew then exhaled a weary breath.